lambdaclass/lambdaclass_hacking_learning_path/README.md

 ## Learn to fail

-As with most proyect making mistakes fast and loud will make you learn faster, so you should not be ashamed to work directly on a repository through Pull Request rather than workshopping in a draft made elsewhere
+As with most project making mistakes fast and loud will make you learn faster, so you should not be ashamed to work directly on a repository through Pull Request rather than workshopping in a draft made elsewhere

 - **Avoid docs**.
 Work directly with Git, it will help get more eyes on your work to get corrections earlier.
 - **Default to git**.
 As said earlier, Git snapshots your work and makes it more accessible to the public, more eyes means more people eager to help you